Satyam/book-react-redux/newManuscript/folders.md

 ## The electron folder

 Turning our client/server application into a Electron desktop application isn't hard, the proof being that we've done it with just three files [(:octocat:)](https://github.com/Satyam/book-react-redux/tree/master/electron).
-Admittedly, we haven't used any desktop-specific features such as the application menu, but doing so wouldn't be that big of an issue, and we'll see that in a separate chapter.
+Admittedly, we haven't used any desktop-specific features such as the application menu, but doing so wouldn't be that big of an issue.

 ## The scripts folder

 Most commands to compile, run or lint are simple enough to be contained within the `package.json` `scripts` entry so they can be run via the `npm run` command.
-A few might require an extra hand.
+A few might require some extra help.
 This folder might contain bash scripts or, in this case, plain JavaScript files for Node.js.

 ## The server folder